 Let us remember how God made the Messenger of God, Jacob’s “God,” so that he would finally say,

 “the God who has been my Shepherd all my life long to this day, the Angel who has redeemed me from all evil” (Genesis 48:15–16).

 In Genesis 28, Jacob was in Bethel and had a dream where he saw YHVH standing at the top of a ladder.

 Moses told us that Jacob saw YHVH standing above a ladder, on which the Angels of God were ascending and descending.
 Moses was referring to YHVH, the Messenger, who appeared to him at the burning bush.
-Therefore, to Jacob, YHVH probably looked just like the Angels of God who were ascending the ladder.
+To Jacob, YHVH probably looked just like all the other Angels of God who were ascending the ladder.

-Jacob said, “the Messenger (MALAK) of God said to me in a dream . . .
-‘I am the God of Bethel, where you made a vow to Me.’”
-By the end of his life, Jacob believed that his God was the “Angel of God.”
-Jacob did not say that he saw the Angel of God, and may have just assumed that the Angel of God was the speaker.
+In this passage, Jacob said, “the Messenger (MALAK) of God said to me in a dream . . .
+‘I am the God (EL) of Bethel, where you made a vow to Me.’”
+Here, the Messenger used the singular, EL, to tell Jacob, that he had made a vow to Him.

 In the Greek Septuagint, Genesis 31:13 reads, “I am God that appeared to you in the place of God.”

 In this passage, Jacob fled from his brother Esau, and while he was alone, he wrestled with a man until daybreak.